awsdocs/amazon-pinpoint-developer-guide/doc-source/send-messages-sdk.md

 ------
 #### [ Python ]

-Use this example to send email by using the [AWS SDK for Python \(Boto 3\)](https://aws.amazon.com/sdk-for-python/)\.
-This example assumes that you've already installed and configured the SDK for Python \(Boto 3\)\.
-For more information, see [Quickstart](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/quickstart.html) in the *AWS SDK for Python \(Boto 3\) API Reference*\.
+Use this example to send email by using the [AWS SDK for Python \(Boto3\)](https://aws.amazon.com/sdk-for-python/)\.
+This example assumes that you've already installed and configured the SDK for Python \(Boto3\)\.
+For more information, see [Quickstart](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/quickstart.html) in the *AWS SDK for Python \(Boto3\) API Reference*\.

 This example assumes that you're using a shared credentials file to specify the Access Key and Secret Access Key for an existing IAM user\.
-For more information, see [Credentials](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/configuration.html) in the *AWS SDK for Python \(Boto 3\) API Reference*\.
+For more information, see [Credentials](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/configuration.html) in the *AWS SDK for Python \(Boto3\) API Reference*\.

-This code example was tested using the SDK for Python \(Boto 3\) version 1\.9\.62 and Python version 3\.6\.7\.
+This code example was tested using the SDK for Python \(Boto3\) version 1\.9\.62 and Python version 3\.6\.7\.

 ```
 import boto3